Sethlans/TelegramCoffeeBot/README.md

 Now is usable, foe now is in beta status and is not tested, so yeah...

 ## Contributing
-If you want contribute me fork dev (for now), apply changes and PR
+If you want contribute me fork dev (for now), apply changes and PR on a feauture branch

 ## Thanks to
 - coffeescript